Random Surfaces with Boundary: Introduction

 Chmutov and Pittel~\cite{chmutov2016surface} refined these results, and gave unified proofs for both models, using new estimates on characters of the symmetric group by Larsen and Shalev~\cite{larsen2008characters}.

-In this note, we define and study natural extensions of these constructions to oriented surfaces with boundary.
+Here we define and study natural extensions of these constructions to oriented surfaces with boundary.
 This is done by adding to the polygons designated boundary sides that are not to be glued.
 Thus, instead of taking $n$ triangles as before, we replace $m$ of them with squares that have one unmatched boundary edge.

 We glue the $3n$ non-boundary edges as before with a uniformly random matching.
 The resulting surface is denoted~$T(n,m)$, or~$T$ for short.

 Alternatively we take one polygon, with an even number $n$ of ordinary edges plus $m$ boundary edges.
 We randomly place the edges of different types around the polygon, where each of the $\tbinom{n+m}{m}$ possibilities is equally likely.
 Then we randomly match and glue the $n$ non-boundary edges as before.
 The resulting surface is denoted $S=S(n,m)$.